7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Strasbourg Astronomical Clock

-The Strasbourg Clock dates to the year 1547, but was drastically enhanced in 1842 to include the astonishingly accurate planetary dial and ecclesiastical calendar mechanism.
+The Strasbourg Clock dates to 1547, but was drastically enhanced in 1842 to include the astonishingly accurate planetary dial and ecclesiastical calendar mechanism.
 At 12:30 every day, the clock presents the 12 Apostles parading before Jesus and the cock crowing three times.

-While the ‘show’ itself is not all that exciting, the Strasbourg Astronomical Clock video that begins at 12 noon was incredibly informative.
+While the ‘show’ itself is not all that exciting, the Strasbourg Astronomical Clock video that begins at noon was incredibly informative.
+A ticket is required to view the Notre Dame Clock 12:30 Presentation.

-Strasbourg Cathedral Platform
+Cathedral Platform

 Iconic Strasbourg rooftops seen from Cathedral Platform in Strasbourg, France

-The cathedral platform sits directly above the main portal at 217 feet – and climbing up to it is one of the best Strasbourg activities.
+The outdoor platform sits directly above the main portal at 217 feet.
+Climbing up to it is one of the best Strasbourg activities.
+The sweeping views stretch over the classical rooftops and the Alsace region.
+When the weather is clear, you can see all the way to the German Black Forest!

 Although it is the scenic view the lures people to top, we found the etchings at the base of the spire equally intriguing.
 Left by visitors of the past, some of the ornate carvings date to the 1600s.
+A ticket is required to climb the steps to the platform.

-Sights Around Strasbourg Notre Dame Cathedral
+Sights around Strasbourg Cathedral

 Maison Kammerzell